edgelesssys/contrast/docs/docs/architecture/attestation.md

 In summary, Contrast's attestation strategy follows the RATS guidelines and consists of two parts:
 - A layered attestation environment for each individual instance of a Confidential Container in the deployment.
-- The Coordinator attestation service as a composite device that allows the transitive verification of the entire cluster.
+- The Coordinator attestation service as a lead attester that allows the transitive verification of the entire deployment as composite device.